Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Conclusion and Future Work

+Two tailed hypothesis with a significance level of 0.05 has been used for the testing.
+The Z-score for each of the one-country and two-country models when compared with Spain-Bangladesh model is given in Table \ref{tab:stats_testing}.
+All the Z-scores in the Table \ref{tab:stats_testing} are less than -1.96 which is the critical Z-score for a two-tailed test at a significance level of 0.05.
+Hence, it can be concluded that the Spain-Bangladesh model is statistically significant from the other models in consideration.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-The proposed method with the combination of Spain-Brazil models, outperforms the other combinations as well as the other traditional regression models.
-This is because the proposed method leverages the capabilities of both transfer learning and ensemble learning, while taking into account the excellent sequence modelling capabilities of GRUs.
+The proposed method with the combination of Spain-Bangladesh models outperforms the other combinations as well as other traditional regression models considered in our experiment.
+This is because the proposed method leverages the capabilities of both transfer learning and ensemble learning while taking into account the excellent sequence modelling capabilities of GRUs.
 The multi-day ahead prediction using recursive learning provides an added benefit of knowing the COVID-19 statistics multiple days ahead.
-The proposed method has currently been tested only on the whole country data of India.
-Similar study and prediction can be done for other countries by choosing relevant countries with the transfer learning relevance.

-Regional study of the COVID-19 cases is also necessary and the proposed method can be extended to individual states in India by incorporating transfer learning of trends in other states or even smaller countries with comparable features with that of the individual Indian states.
-These areas look to be studied as an extension for this work.
+The proposed method has currently been tested only on India data.
+Similar study and prediction can be done for other countries by choosing countries with transfer learning relevance.
+A regional study of COVID-19 cases is also necessary and the proposed method can be extended for individual states of India by incorporating information of other Indian states or other countries with comparable features with that of the individual Indian state.
+Individual waves of infection can also be analysed by using the transfer learning phenomenon from other waves of infection.